Time Out says

 And be sure to leave enough room to order a raindrop cake.
 It’s not a ‘cake’ at all; umeshu liquor is poured over two drops of translucent jelly, creating an otherworldly, translucent dessert almost too pretty to eat.
 Almost.

 Grill your favourite seafood, meat and vegetables on your personal sumibi barbecue with our Yakiniku barbecue menus.
-Or try our Ishiyaki stone wagyu steak menu and sizzle your steak the way you like on our piping hot lava stone, piece by piece, dip it in your sauce and munch away.
+Or try our Ishiyaki stone wagyu steak menu and sizzle your steak the way you like on our piping hot lava stone, piece by piece.

 8 Heddon Street